BigMaverick/OpenCart_RegExp_CouponCodes/readme.txt

 	ALTER TABLE `oc_coupon_history` ADD `code` VARCHAR( 10 ) CHARACTER SET utf8 COLLATE utf8_bin NULL

 BE CAREFUL: this modifies core files.
 If you have made modifications to them, see the change log and apply it by hand.
+(The diff is made with GIT on the basis of standar installation of OpenCart.

 WHAT'S THIS ABOUT?